magkai/CROWN/readme.md

 * We require several python libraries, like gensim, spaCy and NetworkX.
 Note that only Python 3 is supported.

         pip install -r requirements.txt

 * Word2Vec embeddings pre-trained on the GoogleNews Corpus are used: https://code.google.com/archive/p/word2vec/.
-Please download and extract them and put them in the `data` folder.

 * MS MARCO and TREC CAR collections can be downloaded from here: https://github.com/daltonj/treccastweb#collection.
 Further tools for prepocessing, like removing duplicates can be found here: https://github.com/gla-ial/trec-cast-tools.

 * Further preprocessing of the MARCO and CAR files is required.
 You can use the file `preprocess_collections.py` in order to create for each passage in the MARCO and the CAR collection a single file `id.txt` where `id` is the respective id used in the corpus.
-These files need to be stored in `data/marco_ids` and `data/car_ids`.

 * The Indri search engine is required.
 Information about where to download and how to create index files can be found here: https://sourceforge.net/p/lemur/wiki/Quick%20Start/.
-Index-files need to be created for the MARCO and the CAR corpus.
-The created index data need to be place in `marco_index` and  `car_index` in `data/indri_data`.
+Index files need to be created for the MARCO and the CAR corpus.

 * We created a graph from the MS Marco corpus, where each node is a word in the corpus (without stopwords) and the edges between the nodes are the pmi values between these words.
-For convenience, you can find this graph under `data/graph_data/marco_graph_pmi3_edges.gpickle`.
-Additionally, a dictionary containing all frequencies of words co-occuring in a window of size 3 are provided: `data/graph_data/prox_3.pickle`
+You can reproduce this graph using the file `create_marco_graph.py`.
+This generates two files, the graph itself and a dictionary containing the frequency of two words co-occuring in a context window of size 3.